AndreasSchneider89/team-contacts-frontend/README.md

-# TeamContactsFrontend
+# Team Contacts Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.
+This project contains a team member management system.
+Users can create or edit team members, that will be synchronized with a backend database.

 ## Development server